kelbelss/modular-smart-wallet/README.md

 # ERC-4337 Modular Smart Wallet with Passkey Support

-ModularWallet is a next-gen smart contract wallet built on Ethereum’s ERC-4337 Account Abstraction and the emerging ERC-7579 module standard.
+ModularWallet is a modular smart contract wallet built on Ethereum’s ERC-4337 Account Abstraction and the emerging ERC-7579 module standard.
 It offers counterfactual CREATE2 deployment, a lean immutable core, and a pluggable architecture: signature validation lives in a separate ERC-7780 “signer” module (OwnershipManagement), and execution logic (e.g. DCA) plugs in via ERC-7579 modules.